TimMouskhelichvili/personal/public/static/markdown/blog/javascript-slice/en.md

 console.log(languages.slice(0, 2));
 ```

-*In this example, we select the first 2 elements.*
+*In this example, we select the first 2 elements from the original array*

-## How to select the last X elements from an array?
+## How to select the last X elements of an array?

-To select the last X elements you only need to specify the `start` parameter.
+To select the last X elements of an array you need to call the `slice()` function with a positive `start` parameter.

 ```javascript
 const languages = ['english', 'french', 'german', 'spanish', 'russian', 'japanese'];